-- a adjusted for age; - b based on "Spouse-Pairs Cohort" as "AHSMOG Cohort" not never smokers; - c based on data for hospital controls.
-Data for population controls not used as non-response rate very high; - d based on data for two control groups combined; - m lifelong nonsmoking cases and controls matched for age but no age adjustment in analysis; - p based on data for two pathological groups of lung cancer combined; - r adjusted or matched for other factors (shown below); - t based on data by radon exposure; - u unadjusted for age or other factors; - v relative risks were presented adjusted for age but only by level of exposure; - z relative risks were presented for sexes combined and assumed to apply to each sex separately, with confidence intervals weighted according to numbers of subjects by sex.
+- a Adjusted for age. - b Based on the "Spouse-Pairs Cohort" because the "AHSMOG Cohort" was not restricted to never smokers. - c Based on data for hospital controls.
+Data for population controls was not used because non-response rate was very high. - d Based on data for two control groups combined. - m Lifelong nonsmoking cases and controls matched for age but no age adjustment in analysis. - p Based on data for two pathological groups of lung cancer combined. - r Adjusted or matched for other factors (shown below). - t Based on data by radon exposure. - u Unadjusted for age or other factors. - v Relative risks were presented adjusted for age but only by level of exposure. - Relative risks were presented for sexes combined.
+They were assumed to apply to each sex separately, with confidence intervals weighted according to numbers of subjects by sex.